grisha/grisha.github.com/source/_posts/2013-08-10-the-next-smallest-step-problem.markdown

 nanometer is better than standing still.
 It has to be something that is simple enough that I can just do.
 Right now.

-Often I plan to do big things that will take many hours, days, weeks or months.
+I always plan to do big things that will take many hours, days, weeks or months.
 But of all that, can I pick that one small simple and quick thing that I can do now?